Get

 Final Thoughts

-If you are persistent, you can reduce or eliminate cats getting into your yard or garden entirely.
-Most of the time, it’s going to take a combination of techniques to get rid of the problem completely.
+If you are persistent, you can avoid the problem of cats visiting your yard or garden.
+Most of the time, though, it’s going to take a combination of techniques to get rid of the problem completely.
 However, with perseverance, you can keep cats out of your yard and garden, helping them remain poop and urine free.

 Featured Image Credit: DEJA_VU1990, Shutterstock